-All District students are required to follow the school bus rules, which are in place to ensure safe transport to/from school and/or school-sponsored activities.
+All District students and parents/guardians are required to follow the school bus rules, which are in place to ensure safe transport to/from school and/or school-sponsored activities.
 There is no tolerance for a student's failure to adhere to the rules as it places the driver, other students, and the public at risk of danger.